-100. Information systems for financial information are well developed in the UK, but systems for recording climate information on infrastructure projects is less developed.
+- 100. Information systems for financial information are well developed in the UK, but systems for recording climate information on infrastructure projects is less developed.
 HMT maintains an integrated financial Online System for Central Accounting and Reporting (OSCAR).
 This manages financial reporting and the budget estimates, but it also collects key datasets for government.
 OSCAR also shares financial information with IPA for the purposes of monitoring and managing the GMPP.
 The OSCAR and GMPP databases do not currently include climate information.
 The datasets in OSCAR include the PFI database, which includes UK government departments and devolved administrations PFI/PF2 data.
-Data collection takes place annually and includes key dates such as start of the contract, estimated original capital investment and forecast future annual payments.

-101. The Green Register being developed to facilitate reporting on green gilts is a key opportunity to improve climate information and reporting in government.
-To facilitate implementation of the green financing framework, HMT has committed to set up a dedicated tracking process within their internal information systems knows as the Green Register.57 Allocations against Eligible Green Expenditure categories will be tracked in the Green Register.
-The register will necessarily follow the taxonomy chosen for reporting green gilts, but it is an opportunity to build a database that would support a wider range of reporting needs, including contributing to the preparation of a Green/climate budget statement (as discussed in recommendation 4.2) and support decision making on adaptation and mitigation policies.

-102. Monitoring and managing data on adaptation is more challenging than mitigation as the challenges and risks are multi-faceted.
+Data collection takes place annually and includes key dates such as start of the contract, estimated original capital investment and forecast future annual payments. - 101.
+The Green Register being developed to facilitate reporting on green gilts is a key opportunity to improve climate information and reporting in government.
+To facilitate implementation of the green financing framework, HMT has committed to set up a dedicated tracking process within their internal information systems knows as the Green Register.
+From Allocations against Eligible Green Expenditure categories will be tracked in the Green Register.
+The register will necessarily follow the taxonomy chosen for reporting green gilts, but it is an opportunity to build a database that would support a wider range of reporting needs, including contributing to the preparation of a Green/climate budget statement (as discussed in recommendation 4.2) and support decision making on adaptation and mitigation policies. - 102.
+Monitoring and managing data on adaptation is more challenging than mitigation as the challenges and risks are multi-faceted.
 Adaptation policy impacts are currently not tracked, and a baseline of adaptation indicators is not yet available.
-Many datasets on mitigation impacts and risks are however available to inform analysis, and many of these are helpfully organized by DEFRA in Accounting for the Effects of Climate Change: Supplementary Green Board Guidance.
+Many datasets on mitigation impacts and risks are however available to inform analysis, and many of these are helpfully organized by DEFRA in Accounting for the Effects of Climate Change: Supplementary Green Board Guidance. - 103.
+The ONS is leading the development of an online portal for climate information and has introduced a survey on investment and climate impact.
+Stemming from demand from departments to better share climate data and resources, the NAO is leading a process to develop a public portal for climate information.
+The portal will be based around a new UK Climate Framework.
+It is planned to be launched in a prototype form in coming months before being progressively expanded over the next few years.
+The ONS has also prioritized building higher frequency data on mitigation impacts-and has developed the Low Carbon and Renewable Energy Economy Survey, which it launched earlier this year.
+58 The Survey includes estimates of public and private investment.

-56 See Grantham Research Institute on Climate Change and the Environment. https://climate-laws.org/geographies/united-kingdom/litigation_cases/transport-action-network-v-secretary-of-state-for-transport-and-highway-england-company-on-roads-investment-strategy

-57https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1002578/20210 630 UK Government Green Financing_Framework.pdf
+57https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1002578/20 210630_UK_Government_Green_Financing_Framework.pdf